DrippingMellow/WhiteBoard/README.md

 Latest changes:
+- Changed Code behavior, resulting in:
+  - an infinit increase in loading speed.
+10'000 (Notes / Task) are loading in under 15 seconds now.
+Previusly it took 25 sec. for around 1000 Tasks
+  - an heavy decrease of load, on the pc.
+- Fixed: Deleting Items now works.
+- class rename: Colcol > ColumnManager
+  \- Colcol is now ColumnManager!
+- Todo:
+   - Snapping re-work
+   - Notes Class re-work

+**Most important changes**:

 - FIXED: When Loading Kanban it didn't re-attach the note to the column.
 - FIXED: The saving function was only fully functional, when a position was given.